timboudreau/acteur/FAQ.md

 	}
 ```
 and in your Guice module `bind(MyEval.class).asEagerSingleton()` (eager singleton binding ensures it is instantiated and registers itself on server startup).

+Acteurs are allowed to throw exceptions from their constructors - it is not the preferred way of doing things, but since it can happen, the framework accepts that it does.  `ExceptionEvaluator` exists to handle those cleanly.

 ####Stream a response